arnius88/PythonParsing/README.md

 <img width="80%" alt="image" src="https://github.com/arnius88/PythonParsing/assets/152484037/1353ca32-c5eb-4cb9-8b3a-c57efefbbb95">
 <br/>

-I can now call a `.read()` method directly within the body of with. `.read()` directly converts files into strings that are readable in Python.
+I can now call a `.read()` method directly within the body of `with`. `.read()` directly converts files into strings that are readable in Python.
 For that reason, I used the following syntax:
 <br/>

 ```ip_addresses = file.read()```